MakeItHackin/TelephoneRinger/README.md

 This is a work in progress.... updates and more links to come!
 If you have any suggestions, plase let me know by opening an Issue

+Not all phone use the same amount of voltage/current to ring.
+Seems like the really old phones may require higher wattage and this board may or may not ring them.

 BILL OF MATERIALS:
 Adafruit Feather (Tested with RP2040, M0 Express, 32u4 Basic, and ESP8266 HUZZAH)
 LEDs 5mm - 3